JcxAu/ReptilePy/README.md

 # ReptilePy
-This is a web crawler written in Python.
+This is a web crawler written in Python（hereinafter referred to as a crawler）.

 ## Table of Contents
   - [Install](#install)